 Statement of Confidentiality

-- All personal contact with the school Counseling Office is confidential unless the counselor determines that there is a risk which specifically endangers the student, another person or the community at large.
+- All personal contact with the therapists is confidential unless the therapist determines that there is a risk which specifically endangers the student, another person or the community at large.

 - In the case of a personal crisis, parents are notified immediately.
 Emergency consultation or hospitalization of a student is authorized by the parental medical release form.
-Students are routinely encouraged to identify and use all of the adult supports available to them, especially their parents, but parents will not be notified of a referral or routine counseling unless there is a serious concern about a student’s immediate or ongoing well-being.
-With a student’s knowledge and approval, situations involving physical well-being will be handled in conjunction with LFA’s Student Health Services Office.
-If you are concerned about your child, you may contact the Counseling Office to request a referral or to find out if adequate support has been established.
+Students are routinely encouraged to identify and use all of the adult supports available to them, especially their parents, but parents will not be notified of a referral or routine mental health care unless there is a serious concern about a student’s immediate or ongoing well-being.
+With a student’s knowledge and approval, situations involving physical well-being will be handled in conjunction with LFA’s physical health team.
+If you are concerned about your child, you may contact the therapists to request a referral or to find out if adequate support has been established.